amperity/amperity-docs/shared/terms.rst

 .. term-snowflake-start

 Snowflake is an analytic data warehouse that is fast, easy to use, and flexible.
 Snowflake uses a SQL database engine that is designed for the cloud.
-Snowflake can provide tables as a data source to Amperity.

 .. term-snowflake-end